 - Rationale and techniques for improvised strop introduction

-- Options for Time Critical techniques where persons are trapped with a large animal
+- Options for high risk intervention techniques where persons are trapped with a large animal

 - Philosophy of lifting; advantages and disadvantages of lifting devices